Laurel Mountain, Pennsylvania: Demographics

-Of the 78 households 26.9% had children under the age of 18 living with them, 61.5% were married couples living together, 6.4% had a female householder with no husband present, and 28.2% were non-families.
-24.4% of households were one person and 11.5% were one person aged 65 or older.
+Of the 78 households 26.9% had children under the age of eighteen living with them; 61.5% were married couples living together, 6.4% had a female householder with no husband present, and 28.2% were non-families.
+24.4% of residences were one-person households and 11.5% were households with one person residing there who was aged sixty-five or older.

 The average household size was 2.37 and the average family size was 2.80.

-The age distribution was 19.5% under the age of 18, 5.9% from 18 to 24, 27.0% from 25 to 44, 25.4% from 45 to 64, and 22.2% 65 or older.
-The median age was 44 years.
-For every 100 females, there were 96.8 males.
-For every 100 females age 18 and over, there were 96.1 males.
+The age distribution was 19.5% under the age of eighteen, 5.9% from eighteen to twenty-four, 27.0% from twenty-five to forty-four, 25.4% from forty-five to sixty-four, and 22.2% who were aged sixty-five or older.
+The median age was forty-four years.

+For every one hundred females, there were 96.8 males.
+For every one hundred females who were aged eighteen or older, there were 96.1 males.